alejandro-isaza/BrainCore/README.md

 }
 ```

-Also both the sink layer's `consume()` function and the completion closure will be called from a background thread.
+**Note:** both the sink layer's `consume()` function and the completion closure will be called from a background thread.
 Make sure you synchronize access to the data as needed and try not to block on either of those calls for too long.

-## Contributing

-BrainCore is still under early development.
-Any contribution is appreciated!

 ---